windevkay/tinyhouse-server/README.md

 Jest is being used for testing of all individual services.

+Google OAuth is being used for as an outsourced service for user authentication

 ## Available Scripts

 In the project directory, you can run: